 Priority 4 - Social Innovation and Partnership.
 Link our knowledge and skills with those of our communities and partners, in new and imaginative ways, to improve opportunities for our customers.

-Priority 5 - Growth and Diversification
+Priority 5 - Growth

 To provide good quality homes that are affordable for customers to rent or to buy.